-Why not join the E.On Apprentice Scheme that offers great opportunities, if you want to embark on an interesting career with a company that has our customers at the heart of everything they do.
+Why not join the E.On Apprentice Scheme offers excellent opportunities if you want to embark on an exciting career with a company that has our customers at the heart of everything they do.

-The E.On Developer Tribe exists to deliver an exceptional experience for home developers from first contact right through to residential hand off, making every step as simple and stress free as possible.
+The E.On Developer Tribe exists to deliver an exceptional experience for home developers from the first contact right through to residential handoff, making every step as simple and stress-free as possible.

-You'll work with customers throughout their journey starting from the beginning of the blueprint, to their house being sold.
+You'll work with customers throughout their journey, starting from the blueprint's beginning to the sale of the customer's house.
 However, your role doesn't stop there as you'll then work with the E.On internal teams to transfer this account to the new owner.

-How to provide a first-class service support to our developers.
+How to provide first-class service support to our developers.

 Be able to deal with complex accounts.